 Generic Keywords: This list will mostly cover short-tail keywords and uncertain user intent, such as hotels in Monterey, the best accommodations

 Transactional Keywords: This is the set of keywords with a specific conversion value.
-Most of the time, these are medium-tail keywords—for example, hotels with Wi-Fi services, accommodations with daily housekeeping.
+Most of the time, these are medium-tail keywords—hotels with Wi-Fi services and accommodations with daily housekeeping.

-Locational Keywords: Here, you include most location-based keywords—for instance, hotels in San Francisco, hotels near the Golden Gate Bridge.
+Locational Keywords: Here, you include most location-based keywords—for instance, hotels in San Francisco and hotels near the Golden Gate Bridge.

 Your decision to use Google Ads for your hotel business depends upon the kind of budget you set for daily and monthly campaigns.

 It would be best to have a fair idea of how much to spend on your ads campaign.
-At times, you have to forecast the amount for particular offerings and seasons.
+Sometimes, you must forecast the amount for particular offerings and seasons.

 It will be helpful if you make a habit of maintaining projection sheets to understand your ad campaigns and their efficiency better.